hemachaitanya/interviewk8s/k8s.md

 kube-api server exposes functionality over HTTP(s) protocol and provides REST API

 ### etcd:
-* This is memory of k8s cluster
+* This is memory of k8s cluster(etcd is stateful means all the information in k8s stored in local)

 ### sheduler:
 * Scheduler is responsible for creating k8s objects and scheduling them on right node